Tadhi/FSND-Trivia-API-Project--2/README.md

 # Full Stack Developer Project 2 - Trivia API

-> This project was completed as part of the course requirements of Udacity's Full Stack Nanodegree certification.
+> This project was completed as part of the course requirements of Udacity's Full Stack Developer Nanodegree certification.

 ## Intro